rorocoder/mlcsfinalproject/final/final_writeup.md

 ## Goals

 We trained machine learning models to detect malware in network traffic using the netML dataset, by classifying traffic as benign or malware.
 The goal was to see if we could match or beat the leaderboard results and figure out what makes malware packets different from normal ones.
 Catching malware in network traffic is critical for security.
-We focused on recall (catching as much malware as possible) because missing a real attack is worse than flagging something benign for review.
+In our malware detection, we focused on recall (catching as much malware as possible) because missing a real attack is worse than flagging something benign for review.
+In other words, a false positive is less harmful than a false negative in this scenario.

 ## Approach

-**Data Processing:** We parsed packet captures and extracted network features like IP flags, packet lengths, TTL values, port numbers, and payload characteristics.
-We grouped packets by sample ID to prevent data leakage between training and test sets.
+**Data Processing:** We analyzed packet captures and extracted network features like IP flags, packet lengths, TTL values, port numbers, and payload characteristics.
+We grouped packets by sample ID to prevent data leakage between training and test sets, a part of the training process that was stress during lectures by Prof Feamster.

 **Models Tested:**
 - Random Forest